PayFabric/APIs/PayLink/Sections/JSON Objects.md

 ## Email Template
-The Email Template object is a used to return information on created notification templates, this is used for retrieving available names for use in the [Notification Object](#notification).
+The Email Template object is used to return information on created notification templates, this is used for retrieving available names for use in the [Notification Object](#notification).

 | Attribute | Data Type | Definition | Access |
 | :----------- | :--------- | :--------- | :--------- |